Last Updated on September 30, 2023 by Louise Carter

-Tattoo aftercare is crucial to ensuring that your ink looks how it should when it heals.
-Usually, caring for a tattoo is straightforward, but sleeping can be more difficult, depending on where the tattoo is located.
-Sleeping improperly when you have a new tattoo carries some risks.
+Usually, caring for a tattoo is straightforward, but sleeping can be tricky, depending on where it’s located.
+Sleeping improperly when you have a new tattoo carries a degree of risk.

-Avoid sleeping with direct pressure on a new tattoo, even if this means changing your sleeping position for the first few nights.
-Keep the area clean and sterile to avoid infection, change your bedsheets, and don’t let pets sleep on your bed.
+Avoid sleeping with pressure on a new tattoo by changing your sleep position for a few nights.
+Keep the area sterile to avoid infection, change your bedsheets, and don’t let pets sleep on the bed.

-Some tattooists will recommend that you re-wrap new tattoos before going to bed.
-This protects the tattoo site from bacteria, loose fibers, and other contaminants.
+Some tattooists recommend that you re-wrap new tattoos before going to bed.
+That protects the tattoo site from bacteria, loose fibers, and other contaminants.

-You should not sleep on a new tattoo, but you can sleep the night you get a new tattoo.
-A good night’s sleep is recommended for healing wounds and tender skin.
+You shouldn’t sleep on a new tattoo, but you can go to sleep the night you get a tattoo.
+A good night’s sleep is recommended because getting a new tattoo is an exhausting experience.

-However, take protective measures to prevent the already-raw skin from becoming torn or infected.
-A new tattoo is an open wound and must be treated accordingly, especially at bedtime.
+Take protective measures to prevent the already raw skin from becoming torn or infected.
+A new tattoo is an open wound and must be treated as such, especially at bedtime.

-Most tattooists will recommend that you sleep with your tattoo wrapped for the first few nights, as this will protect the area from bacteria and the accidental tearing of the healing skin.
+Most tattooists will recommend that you sleep with the tattoo wrapped for the first few nights to protect the area from bacteria and damage to the healing skin.

-If your tattoo artist recommends changing the protective film, clean the area with a tattoo foam soap and use a breathable tattoo film to recover it.
+If a tattoo artist recommends changing the protective film, clean the area with a tattoo foam soap and use a breathable tattoo film to recover it.

-Change your sheets when you get a tattoo, and change them more regularly until it’s fully healed.
+Change the sheets when you get a tattoo, and do so more frequently until the area is fully healed.

-If you have pets, keep them out of your bed until the tattoo is healed.
-Although members of your family, domestic pets carry many germs, especially if they go outside.
+Keep pets off your bed until the tattoo is healed.
+Although members of the family, domestic pets carry many germs and bacteria, especially if they venture outside.

 This can be as minor as a mild infection that requires the wound to be cleaned and medicated.
-However, it can be as serious as the tattoo becoming gangrenous.
+Sometimes, it can be as serious as the tattoo becoming gangrenous.

 Should I Wrap My Tattoo at Night?

-Wrapping a tattoo can be a contentious subject, but you should keep your tattoo wrapped for the first night due to how susceptible a new tattoo is to infection.
+Wrapping a tattoo is contentious, but you should keep it wrapped for the first night due to its susceptibility to infection.

 Also, new tattoos will ooze blood and plasma for the first 24-48 hours.
 This makes them wet and can lead to your sheets and clothing sticking to the tattoo.

 Once the tattoo is uncovered, ensure it’s moisturized at regular intervals.
-When your tattoo is uncovered, you should use a non-perfumed, non-medicated moisturizer at least three times a day.
+When the tattoo is uncovered, use a non-perfumed, non-medicated moisturizer at least 3 times a day.

-Most unscented moisturizers and lotions will be fine for your tattoo, but you should never apply products like Vaseline, Neosporin, Bacitracin, or Germolene to a new tattoo.
-They can suffocate the skin or otherwise irritate the tattoo and complicate healing.
+Most unscented moisturizers and lotions will be okay for a tattoo, but never apply products like Vaseline, Neosporin, Bacitracin, or Germolene to a new tattoo.

-When it comes to sleeping, it’s all about the position.
+When it comes to sleeping, the position is vitally important.

 How To Go To Sleep with A New Tattoo

-The average tattoo takes 2-3 weeks to heal fully.
-Sleeping with a new tattoo can be tough if it’s in a place where you usually place pressure while resting.
+The average tattoo takes 2-3 weeks to fully heal.
+Sleeping with a new tattoo can be tough if it’s in a position where you usually place pressure while resting.

-For example, people with tattoos on their shoulders, upper thighs, and backs often find it hard to sleep without resting on their new tattoo(s).
+For example, people with tattoos on their shoulders, upper thighs, and backs often find sleeping difficult without resting on their new tattoo(s).

-For the first four days after your new tattoo, you should take all precautions to avoid sleeping directly on it, even if it’s wrapped, because a new tattoo needs airflow and oxygen to heal well.
+For the first 4 days after your new tattoo, take precautions to avoid sleeping directly on it, even if it’s wrapped, because a new tattoo needs airflow and oxygen to heal well.

-The wrap that the tattooist gives you is a specialist, breathable film.
-However, sleeping on your tattoo while resting will impair airflow, resulting in slower healing.
+The wrap the tattooist gives you is a specialist, breathable film.
+However, sleeping on a tattoo while resting will impair airflow, resulting in slower healing.

 Leg, Thigh, and Ankle Tattoos

-Tattoos on your legs, thighs, ankles, and feet can be troublesome.
-When asleep, we move our legs frequently, so many people don’t sleep with their legs uncovered.
+Tattoos on legs, thighs, ankles, and feet can be more troublesome.
+We move our legs frequently when asleep, so many people don’t sleep with their legs uncovered.

 Keep Your Tattoo Wrapped Longer

-According to Sleep Medicine, those with attention deficit and sleep disorders move their legs more frequently, which can adversely affect tattoo healing.
+According to Sleep Medicine, those with attention deficit and sleep disorders move their legs more frequently, adversely affecting tattoo healing.

-If you’re concerned about this, ask your tattooist if sleeping with your leg tattoo covered for an extra few days would be helpful.
+If you’re concerned about this, ask the tattooist if sleeping with your leg tattoo covered for an extra few days would be beneficial.

-A second concern is that large leg tattoos often wrap around the leg, making it hard to find any place on that area of the leg that is not impacted.
+A second concern is that large leg tattoos often wrap around the leg, making it hard to find a place on that area of the leg that isn’t impacted.

-In this case, it’s best to attempt sleeping with your legs uncovered for the first night or two until the tattoo stops oozing plasma.
+In this case, it’s sensible to attempt sleeping with your legs uncovered for the first night or two until the tattoo stops oozing plasma.

-Sleeping with your new tattoo elevated could help it to heal quicker and reduce the likelihood that you’ll smother it.
+Sleeping with a new tattoo elevated could help it heal quicker.

-This is because elevating a wound encourages fluid to drain away from the wound, thereby minimizing swelling.
-Also, it’ll improve airflow and keep your new tattoo away from your sheets.
+Elevating a wound encourages fluid to drain away from the wound, thereby minimizing swelling.
+Also, it’ll improve airflow and keep the new tattoo away from your sheets.